handsomecheung/Robject-Validator/README.md

 `kind_of` and `any_of` are class methods of Rov::Template.

 `kind_of()` takes one argument which is a class.
-It means the data must be a object of String(or its child class).
+It means the data must be a object of the class(or its child class).

 `any_of()` aslo takes one argument which is an array.
 It means the data must be a element of the array.
-The element of the array can be any type, symbol, string, class, or event a template class(yes, templates can be nested with each other).
+The element of the array can be any type, symbol, string, class, or even a template class(yes, templates can be nested with each other).

 After defined, Rov could validate the specific data.
 Suppose the specific data `data`: